Sathyaa: Release and reception

 Sathyaa was released on 29 January 1988.
 Angela Joseph of Screen called Sathyaa "another gem in [Haasan's] mission for good cinema and acting.
 By shrewdly intertwining commercial ingredients with a good story and brilliant acting, Kamal is propagating love and appreciation for good cinema among the masses".
 Kitty won the Cinema Express Award for Best Villain Actor.

 Legacy

 Haasan's looks as Sathyaa became a rage among the public.
 The 2017 film Sathya was titled after the 1988 film after its lead actor Sibi Sathyaraj got permission from Haasan.
 A spiritual successor to Sathyaa, Dha Dha 87, was released in 2019, and featured Janagaraj reprising his role.
+The protagonist in the web series Vaseegara is named Sathya and he also imitates Sathya in his dress and mannerisms.